 Can you identify differences between your experience of love when healthy and when manic?
 This knowledge may be elusive and change with different stages of life, but reflection should provide you with some guideposts.

 Who would make a compatible mate?
-Ask yourself this question for three time points in your life: when you are depressed and needy, manic and invincible, and at a point when your mood is even.
-You will need a partner to all three states.
+Ask yourself this question for three points of time in your life: when you are depressed and needy, manic and invincible, and at a point when your mood is even.
+You will need a partner in all three states.

 —From “In the Mood for Love,” Haase and Goldenberg